-D.C. area awaits biggest snowstorm in two years; snowfall starts Sunday, lasting into the week
+D.C. area awaits biggest snowstorm in two years; snowfall starts Sunday, possibly lasting to Tuesday

-The storm that will bring the snow is the same one which has brought epic snowfall to the mountains in California and will race eastward over the next few days.
+The storm that will bring the snow is the same one that brought epic snowfall to the mountains in California and will race east over the next few days.

 In the Washington region, snow will begin between about 4 a.m. and 10 a.m.
 Sunday and continue for a good part of the day.
 Freezing temperatures mean the snow will stick and quickly coat untreated roads and sidewalks.
-There is some chance the snow mixes with or changes to sleet and rain late Sunday afternoon or evening, especially southeast of the Beltway.
+There is some chance the snow will mix with or change to sleet and rain late Sunday afternoon or evening, especially southeast of the Beltway.

-The wild card is what happens Sunday night into Monday night or Tuesday morning as a coastal storm gets going near the Carolinas.
-There is some chance that snow, possibly heavy at times, continues with at least several more inches of accumulation.
-The latest computer model guidance on Friday morning was favoring more snowfall falling during that period, bumping totals up.
+The wild card is what happens Sunday night into Monday night or Tuesday morning, as a coastal storm gets going near the Carolinas.
+There is some chance that snow, possibly heavy at times, will continue with at least several more inches of accumulation.
+The latest computer model guidance on Friday morning was favoring more snowfall during that period, bumping totals up.

-Alternatively, meaningful snow could taper off late Sunday, with just spotty, intermittent precipitation that doesn’t amount to much afterwards.
+Alternatively, meaningful snowfall could taper off late Sunday, with just spotty, intermittent precipitation that doesn’t amount to much afterward.

 Forecast totals

 If the storm’s second wave materializes, which is dependent on a new coastal storm developing quickly near the North Carolina coast, snow will continue to fall into Monday or even Monday night and early Tuesday.
-Totals could exceed half a foot and even reach the double digits in some areas.
+Totals could exceed half a foot, possibly reaching double-digits in inches in some areas.

 But, if the coastal storm forms either too far north, or too far off the coast, the additional accumulations will be limited to the few inches from the initial wave on Sunday.